 The board’s members represent a broad range of backgrounds and have responsibility for stewardship of the University.

 Membership on Colgate’s 35-seat Board of Trustees includes alumni, parents of students, and the University president.
 Six of Colgate’s trustees are members of the Alumni Council and serve as alumni trustees to provide council perspective and facilitate communication between the two groups.
 Additionally, the president of the Alumni Council sits with the board as a non-voting ex officio member.
-Vice President Robert Tyburski ’74 serves as secretary to the board.
+Hanna Rodriguez-Farrar serves as secretary to the board.

 Board Vice Chairs

-Gus P. Coldebella ’91 is the chief legal officer at Circle, a global crypto finance company, where he is responsible for all legal, compliance, regulatory, and government affairs.
-His work in crypto finance and regulation complements his experience in homeland and cyber security.
+Gus P. Coldebella '91 is the general counsel of Paradigm, a crypto investment firm, where he is responsible for all legal, compliance, regulatory, and government affairs.
+His work in crypto complements his experience in homeland and cyber security.
 From 2005 to 2009, he was the deputy general counsel, then acting general counsel, of the U.S. Department of Homeland Security, focusing on all major security issues confronting the nation.
-As the department’s top lawyer, he helped lead implementation of President George W. Bush’s Comprehensive National Cybersecurity Initiative.
-Formerly, he was a principal at the law firm of Fish & Richardson and a partner at the law firm of Goodwin Procter.
-In private practice, he concentrated on helping companies deal with all aspects of crisis management, government and internal investigations, complex civil litigation, and cyber security planning and incident response.
+Formerly, he was a principal at the law firm of Fish & Richardson and a partner at the law firm of Goodwin Procter, where he concentrated on helping companies deal with all aspects of crisis management, government and internal investigations, litigation, and nation-state cyber security incidents.
 He completed his JD from Cornell Law School in 1994 magna cum laude.

 Jeanne Follansbee '78, P'08 is an academic administrator, teacher, and literary scholar.
 She joined Yale as Dean of Yale Summer Session and Associate Dean of the College in 2015, where she manages Yale’s summer curriculum in New Haven, online, and abroad, along with a portfolio of professional development programs for international students and the Yale Writers’ Workshop.
 She previously served as director of studies for the Program in History and Literature at Harvard University and as the academic dean at the Radcliffe Institute for Advanced Study, also at Harvard.
 A scholar of 20th- and 21st-century American literature and culture, she is the author of articles on the 1930s and co-editor of a book on 9/11.
 She has taught at Yale, Harvard, and the University of North Carolina Greensboro.
 She earned a PhD in English from Boston University.
 Her daughter Karen Taylor Quinn '08 is the fourth generation in the family to graduate from Colgate.